dogodigi/community_mapping/en/README.md

  3. demonstrate the use of Open Data to augment, scale and increase relevance of interactive community mapping initiatives in a developing context

  4. Evaluate the potential for this approach to become a sustainable initiative that can support community tourism and provide economic lift to communities; enhance tourism product information and diversity of choices; provide innovation opportunities for software developers and other service entrepreneurs.

+## Credits

+This book has been made possible with information gathered from wikipedia and openstreetmap.